manuelkiessling/php-ai-tool-bridge/CONTRIBUTING.md

 Contributions are welcome.
 This project accepts pull requests on [GitHub][].

-This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
-By participating in this project and its community, you are expected to uphold this code.

 ## Communication Channels

 You can find help and discussion in the following places: